General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Method: PINNs

 For the case of magnetar magnetospheres, we have a system of four coupled PDEs, given by equations \eqref{eq:force-free} and \eqref{eq:B_dot_grad_alpha} To these, we further add the solenoidal condition for the magnetic field $\diver{\bm{B}} = 0$.
 This is necessary, because in regions where $\alpha = 0$ equation \eqref{eq:B_dot_grad_alpha} is trivially satisfied.
 In Appendix~\ref{app:numerical_details} we give more details about the numerical implementation, including the full explicit expressions of the equations that we solve.

 We impose boundary conditions by hard-enforcement \citep[][]{Dong2021, Sukumar2022, Xiao2024, Urban2025}.
-This means that we do not define $B_r, B_\theta, B_\phi, \alpha$ to be the outputs of the neural network directly.
-Instead, we modify the outputs so that they automatically satisfy the desired boundary conditions before inserting them in the equations to construct $\loss$ (see Appendix~\ref{app:numerical_details}).
+This means that the desired boundary conditions are implemented on the outputs of the network instead of the loss function and are exactly satisfied by construction (see Appendix~\ref{app:numerical_details}).